CollPlant Stock: Collagen, 3D Bioprinting, and BioInks

 A Serial Entrepreneur

 Whenever a company is making promises, we want to see who is making them.
-A 2018 article by ISRAEL21c lauds CollPlant’s Founder and Chief Scientist as a prolific serial entrepreneur, but it’s not about how many companies you can found.
+A 2018 article by ISRAEL21c lauds CollPlant’s Founder and Chief Scientist as a prolific serial entrepreneur, but it’s not about how many companies you can find.
 The type of serial entrepreneur we want to invest in is one with a track record of successful exits.
 Here’s a look at some of the companies this gentleman has founded.

 - BioBetter – Founded last year and consists of a one-page website – literally, one page, and the worst email submission form ever made.